torero619/MSBA502/README.md

 - Scraped

 ### Basic Deliverables
-- Find me your own two or more datasets from your field
+- Find two or more datasets from your field
 - Utilize Tableau/Power BI to present a visual insight
 - Inexperienced coders will be explaining their code
 - Experienced coders will be explaining business use case